andersource/andersource.github.io/_posts/2022-06-05-interactive-data-exploration.markdown

 ![Animation of using brush to highlight samples then projection to view sample projection onto chosen axis](/assets/int-x-nyc-taxi/post-figures/int_x_projection.gif)

 This allows us to inspect the way blobs are organized, more easily than the hover inspection tool.
+For example, in the animation above we select the Saturday blob, first projecting it along its long axis, which we see corresponds to the pickup time; then we project it along the perpendicular axis, and see that it roughly corresponds to the ride location.

 ## Discussion and variations